Conditional Rules

 Basic Structure

-Rules are configured under conditionals in your source configuration:
+Rules are configured directly under rules in your source configuration:

 ignoreHidden